 Do you know where the term “Zero Waste” came from?

 It was invented by Paul Palmer, the creator of this website, in the 1970’s when he named his company Zero Waste Systems Inc. That was the first public use of the term anywhere.

 Actually it is the glue that holds together all of the environmental movement.
 Without the easy creation of waste, and the quick disposal of it, our economy could not continue to exploit resources willy nilly as it does.
 Read more.

 Now that you have learned some commonsense about how to actually conserve resources, listen to this radio talk about banning plastic bags for an example of terminal silliness in what passes for a progressive big city.
+(Sorry, KQED has removed that discussion).
 Recycling, focusing on garbage – the media, like the recyclers, are stalled in endless thrashing over meaningless questions about garbage without ever getting to serious solutions.
 Tsk, tsk, tsk…